 Andrew has had the pleasure of serving in the Army as an Infantry Platoon Commander, having graduated from Duntroon Military College.
 Following completion of a Bachelor of Exercise Science with First Class Honours, Andrew prepared several medal winning athletes for the Sydney Olympic Games, working as a Sport Scientist for the Queensland Academy of Sport.
 Following the Sydney Olympic Games, Andrew moved to Adelaide to undertake his Medical School Training at Flinders University.
 After a two year stint in New Zealand, during which Andrew commenced his Specialist Anaesthetic Training, he returned to Adelaide to complete his training in the South Australian Anaesthetic Training Scheme.

-Andrew joined Stace Anaesthetists as a part time Associate in 2012, is currently a Senior Staff Specialist in Anaesthesia at the New Royal Adelaide Hospital, and Clinical Lecturer at the University of Adelaide.
+Andrew is currently a Director Associate at Stace Anaesthetists, a Senior Staff Specialist in Anaesthesia and Acute Pain at the New Royal Adelaide Hospital and Clinical Lecturer at the University of Adelaide.

 Andrew has a strong interest in providing anaesthesia for a wide range of surgical specialties, teaching doctors in training and undertaking clinical anaesthesia research.